Q 1. Explain the following: [Delhi 2019]

 (b) The best conductor of heat and the poorest conductor of heat.

-(c) A metal with highest melting point and a metal with lowest melting point.
+(c) A metal with the highest melting point and metal with the lowest melting point.

 (b) Silver is the best conductor, whereas lead is a poor conductor of heat.

 (c) Tungsten has the highest melting point, Mercury has the lowest melting point.

 Q 5.
 Write one example of each of the following: